Ellis Wackett: Early career

 By August 1927, Wackett had been promoted flight lieutenant and given command of the Papuan Survey Flight formed at RAAF Station Laverton, Victoria.
 Consisting of two Supermarine Seagull III single-engined amphibious biplanes and six aircrew, the flight was to examine and photograph the Papuan and New Guinean coasts as far north as Aitape and, if possible, Bougainville.
 Stripped of all equipment considered non-essential—including radio sets—to increase range, the aircraft departed on 27 September and journeyed some 17700 km, covering almost 130000 km2 of country and taking 350 photos.
 Wackett's machine (serial A9-5) returned to Melbourne on 26 December and the other (A9–6) on 19 January 1928.
 Inclement weather prevented the expedition from reaching Bougainville, and thick jungle cover limited the usefulness of its photographic record.
 Nevertheless, the Air Force learned valuable lessons concerning the Seagull's capabilities in a potential wartime role, as it was found to be unsuited to operations in the tropics.

-On 14 August 1928, Wackett married Doreen Dove; they had two sons and a daughter.
+On 14 August 1928, Wackett married Doreen Dove in Melbourne; they had two sons and a daughter.
 In 1933, Wackett was posted to England to attend RAF Staff College, Andover.
 Returning to Australia, he was promoted to squadron leader and became Director of Technical Services, an organisation within the RAAF's Supply Branch, in May 1935; the appointment made Wackett the Air Force's senior engineer.
 The same year, he took charge of the Resources Committee for Electrical Equipment, Scientific and Optical Instruments, one of several subcommittees on the federal government's Defence Resources Board set up to investigate and report on the readiness of Australian industry to provide munitions for defence in the event of international conflict.